-- a) Exceptions to the guidelines shall be considered if overriding justification is provided.
-Upon Orange County's considerations of the overriding rationale, exceptions may be approved and a waiver may be granted. - 6.
-Definitions - 7.
-Revision History: - a) September 2008 version revision - b) February 2009 version revision - D. SQL SERVER ENVIRONMENT - 1.
-Purpose: To establish requirements which shall be met by all business application software installed on any computers connected to the Orange County government network to ensure effective database operation and database integrity. - 2.
-Scope: This policy applies to all Orange County government computers running any version of the SQL Server Relational Database Management System. - 3.
-Policy: - a) General - 1.
-Orange County Supported Microsoft SQL Server versions are Server 2005 (Standard) or higher. - 2.
-Database installations shall be on a separate server from the application executables and support files. - 3.
-Business Applications executables and/or supported files shall not be installed on the C: drive of the Windows Server.
+- Orange County Supported Microsoft SQL Server versions are Server 2005 (Standard) or higher. - 2.
+Database installations shall be on a separate server from the application executables and support files. - Business Applications executables and/or supported files shall not be installed on the C: drive of the Windows Server.
 The Business Application installation program shall allow the Orange County Database Administrator to specify the drives and directories where the database files will reside. - 4.
-Business Applications Software that only support the MSDE or SQL Server Express Editions shall not be permitted. - 5.
-Business Application Software shall support SQL Servers Integrated Security model. - 6.
+Business Applications Software that only support the MSDE or SQL Server Express Editions shall not be permitted. - Business Application Software shall support SQL Servers Integrated Security model. - 6.
 Business Application Software shall contain a security module to manage user ID's and permissions.
 No blank or hard-coded passwords shall be allowed. - 7.
 Business Application Software/Vendor shall not be required to operate using the SQL Server System Administrator (sa) privileges account.
 NOTE: If sa privileges are required for installation, an Orange County Database Administrator shall perform the installation vendor supplied scripts under the Business Application Vendor's direction. - 8.
-If the Business Application Vendor is allowed to access the server, the Business Application Vendor shall comply with Orange County's Change Management Policies. - 9.
-Business Application Software shall not require the creation, update, or deletion of any files on the database server outside the constructs of the database engine. - 10.
+If the Business Application Vendor is allowed to access the server, the Business Application Vendor shall comply with Orange County's Change Management Policies. - Business Application Software shall not require the creation, update, or deletion of any files on the database server outside the constructs of the database engine. - 10.
 Business Application Software shall not create new databases or persistent database objects as part of its operation. - Business Application Vendor shall support application database backups/restores using Orange County's Enterprise Backup Tool.
-Currently, Orange County standard is CommVault's Galaxy iData-Agent for SQL Server.

-- 12. Business Application Software shall provide an audit mechanism to record the date, time, and user id that last modified a given row in an application table.

-- 13. Business Application Software shall utilize database referential integrity to eliminate the possibility of orphaned data.
+Currently, Orange County standard is CommVault's Galaxy iData-Agent for SQL Server. - 12.
+Business Application Software shall provide an audit mechanism to record the date, time, and user id that last modified a given row in an application table. - 13.
+Business Application Software shall utilize database referential integrity to eliminate the possibility of orphaned data.

-- 4. Guidelines

-- a) These standards, polices, and guidelines shall be followed.
+a) These standards, polices, and guidelines shall be followed.

-- 5. Enforcement

-- a) Exceptions to the guidelines shall be considered if overriding justification is provided.
+Exceptions to the guidelines shall be considered if overriding justification is provided.
 Upon Orange County's considerations of the overriding rationale, exceptions may be approved and a waiver may be granted.

-- 6. Definitions

-- 7. Revision History
+7. Revision History

-- a) September 2008 version revision

-- b) February 2009 version revision
+- a) September 2008 version revision - b) February 2009 version revision